ctdh/docs-support/src/licensing/detach-11.md

 ### Preparing the database to host the data of your applications

 Your application data will be preserved either in the same databases/schemas and database server, or by moving the databases/schemas from the current database server to a new one.

+If you are using Oracle, then be careful only to update the Oracle.ManagedDataAccess package to the most recent package compatible with your target db.
+The Oracle.ManagedDataAccess package versions are associated with db version 19.x and 21.x etc.

 If you're keeping the same database, follow the procedure in [Using the database that previously kept the OutSystems data](#use-existing-db).
 If you're moving to a new database server, follow the instructions in [Using a brand new database](#use-new-db).